apiobuild/docs/content/docs/apps/chopin/troubleshoot/index.md

 - Select `Send Order Confirmation Email` under `Order Settings` section in [Chopin](https://telescope.apiobuild.com/app/chopin)
 - The email you put in the `Contact Information` section is the same as the one you authorize in Post-It

+You can also try remove Gmail access and add it again in [Post-It](https://telescope.apiobuild.com/app/post-it).

 ### Can I customize the order confirmaion content?

 We support [custom subject line](/docs/apps/chopin/email-confirmation/#order-confirmation-email-subject) and [custom messaging](/docs/apps/chopin/email-confirmation/#configure-custom-email-messaging) based on payment method.
 Full customization coming soon!